vmdn23/0x1C-binary_trees/README.md

-16-binary_tree_is_perfect.c | Checks if a binary tree is perfect 17-binary_tree_sibling.c | Finds the sibling of a node 18-binary_tree_uncle.c | Finds the uncle of a node binary_tree_print.c | Prints a binary tree binary_trees.h | Header file for binary_tree_print.c main/ | main files
+16-binary_tree_is_perfect.c | Checks if a binary tree is perfect 17-binary_tree_sibling.c | Finds the sibling of a node 18-binary_tree_uncle.c | Finds the uncle of a node 100-binary_trees_ancestor.c | Finds the lowest common ancestor of two nodes 101-binary_tree_levelorder.c | Goes through a binary tree using level-order traversal 102-binary_tree_is_complete.c | Checks if a binary tree is complete 103-binary_tree_rotate_left.c | Performs a left-rotation on a binary tree 104-binary_tree_rotate_right.c | Performs a right-rotation on a binary tree 110-binary_tree_is_bst.c | Checks if a binary tree is a valid Binary Search Tree 111-bst_insert.c, 0-binary_tree_node.c | Inserts a value in a Binary Search Tree 112-array_to_bst.c | Builds a Binary Search Tree from an array 113-bst_search.c | Searches for a value in a Binary Search Tree binary_tree_print.c | Prints a binary tree binary_trees.h | Header file for binary_tree_print.c main/ | main files